 Renewable energy is a major driver in the fight against climate change.
-For Henkel, the switch to CO2-free energy sources is one of the main levers in our efforts to become a climate-positive company by 2040.
+For Henkel, the switch to CO2-free energy sources is one of the main levers in our efforts to become climate-positive by 2030.
 Petra Spallek, Corporate Vice President Purchasing, explains how our company is pursuing its concrete targets for using more green power.

 Petra, Henkel wants to become climate-positive.
 How is the Purchasing team contributing to this?

 Becoming climate-positive is about supporting climate protection by replacing fossil-fuel energy with climate-neutral alternatives like solar or wind power – and then supplying any extra CO2-free energy that we don’t need to third parties.
 Alongside our efforts to generate green energy at our own sites, our Purchasing team plays a key role in this because we make decisions about everything our company buys, including energy.
 Henkel’s vision of becoming climate-positive is underscored by ambitious targets for using more green power to make our products.
-We aim to reduce the carbon footprint of our production by 65 percent by 2025 and by 75 percent by 2030.
+We aim to reduce the carbon footprint of our production by 65 percent by 2025.
 To achieve this, Henkel is going to improve energy efficiency and reduce energy consumption at our sites.
-In addition, we aim to get 50 percent of the electricity we use in production from renewable sources by 2020 and 100 percent by 2030.
+In addition, we aim to get 100 percent of the electricity we use in production from renewable sources by 2030.
 Strategic purchasing decisions make a massive contribution here because we can only get this green electricity by negotiating long-term agreements with local and national providers.

 What are the biggest milestones you have achieved so far?